 - innovative, creative, motivated, and self-directed

-- This position involves facilitating regularly scheduled hour-long communication labs consisting of five to seven students enrolled in COMM1105.
+- This position involves facilitating regularly scheduled hour-long communication labs consisting of five to seven students enrolled in COMM 1103 and 1105.

 - The facilitator works from a prepared lesson plan in order to assist students as they develop their cognitive, effective, and behavioural communication skills.

-- The peer facilitator will distribute three journals to students throughout each term and are responsible for assessing, responding to, and keeping records of these assignments.
+- The peer facilitator will distribute two journals to students throughout each term and are responsible for assessing, responding to, and keeping records of these assignments.

 - The facilitator will keep weekly logs.